lucasmreis/blogSource/src/posts/from-elm-to-fable.md

 $ npm install --save fable-core fable-compiler
 ```

+Before writing the first F# file, please install the [Ionide extension](http://ionide.io/) to VS Code or Atom.
+It is very powerful, and makes the developing experience very pleasurable.
+The compiler realtime help is even *better* than Elm's!
+I'll talk more about this is the conclusion.

-Now we can write a fsharp file, let's say in `src/Main.fsx`:
+Now we can write a F# file, let's say in `src/Main.fsx`:

 ```fsharp
 #r "../node_modules/fable-core/Fable.Core.dll"